How to Start a Personal Training Business: The Ultimate Guide for 2026

 Exercise Physiologist

 With a median pay of just under $50,000 per year, and a faster than average job outlook, a career in exercise physiology is a popular choice for many looking to put their Exercise Science degree to work.
+Many roles require advanced education, making it one of the most promising masters in exercise science jobs.

 This type of career typically requires a Masters in Exercise Physiology, which on average takes 6 years of total college time as well as requires board certification through the American Society of Exercise Physiologists.